Shashankgnaik0/Spotify_Downloader/README.md

 This project is intended for educational purposes only.
 Ensure you have the necessary rights to download and use the music files as per your local laws and regulations.

-## Contributing

-Contributions are welcome!
-If you find any issues or have ideas for enhancements, feel free to open an issue or create a pull request.